DoTheEvo/ansible-arch/README.md

 Objective here is to clone a repo, execute few commands, wait, BAM!
 Arch is suddenly just like you want it.<br>
-And to have a dedicated place where to write prefered applications, services, settings,.. once you discover them.
+And to have a dedicated place where to write prefered applications, services, settings,.. once they are discovered.

 # How to execute